dserafim1999/my-big-life-backend/README.md

 ### TrackToTrip Manual Install

-As it stands, TrackToTrip must be installed separately.
-You can find the source code at "link".
-Once downloaded, you can install it by running the following command in the project"s directory:
+As it stands, [TrackToTrip](https://github.com/dserafim1999/TrackToTrip/) must be installed separately.
+Once downloaded, you can install it by running the following command in the project's directory:

 ```
  $ python setup.py install